-2.6.2.1 600 and 900 cfm dry filters can be converted to left or right hand inlet by switching the inlet adaptor for the blank cover.
+2.6.2.1 A 600 cfm dry filter can be converted to left or right hand inlet.
+If it is more convenient to have the inlet on the opposite side, switch the inlet adaptor for the blank cover.

 2.6.2.2 Connect the flexible exhaust hose between the reclaimer outlet and dry filter inlet adaptor.
 It is easier to slip the hose over the adaptors, and create a tighter seal if the first two or three inches of wire are removed from the inside of the hose.
 Use care not to damage the hose.
 Secure the hose with worm clamps.
 NOTE: The hose wire helps dissipate static electricity in the conveying hose, and also helps ground each segment.
 In order for the hose wire to dissipate static electricity, the wire must touch the metal of each segment.